vinay-swamy/RBedtools/README.md

     [1] "sort  -i data/gerp.chr1.bed.gz |"

-if you do not specify `'stdout'` when chaining commands, the code will still run, but the output of each command will be written and read each time, which may significantly slow down your code
+if you do not specify `'stdout'` when chaining commands, the code will still run, but the output of each command will be written to a file and read each time, which may significantly slow down your code

 Full Disclaimer, I havent tested this on all the bedtools functions.
 I use the sorted, intersect and closest the most, so these are the ones I tested on.
-If you find a bug/have any improvements/want to let me into your graduate program/ feel free to let me know.
+If you find a bug/have any improvements, let me know.